Tori2305/Customer_loans_in_finance/info.md

 (base)

+Aim of this project: gain a comprehensive understanding the loan portfolio data.
+Need to enable the business to make more informed decisions about approvals, pricing and risk management.

 So we can see those that need further exploring in order of highest number of Null values:

-The columns which have above 80% null values are listed below, I think that these two are not significant in the results so I believe that we can drop them: [Both may be high due to this being the first public record for some records so therefore irrelevant for some people to fill in]
+The columns which have above 80% null values are listed below, I think that these two are not significant in the results so I believe that we can drop them: [Both may be high due to this being the first public record for some records so therefore irrelevant for some people to fill in] - I think these are both NMAR (Not Missing at Random)
 - mths_since_last_record: The number of months' since the last public record.
 - mths_since_last_major_derog: Months' since most recent 90-day or worse rating.

-Those between 50-80% need further exploration:
+Those between 50-80% need further exploration: [Both I think we keep but adjust and impit a fixed value]
-- next_payment_date: Next scheduled payment date
+- next_payment_date: Next scheduled payment date.[I think this is important so we need to work out a way to impute it] (This is a datetime64[ns] so change to NaN instead? )
-- mths_since_last_dealing: The number of months since the last dealing.
+- mths_since_last_delinq: The number of months since the last dealing.
+[Given we have removed the last_recod as this was higher % I think we should keep this one] (This is int64 so change to )

 These below are low % so will impute using either mean, median or mode:
 - int_rate: Annual (APR) interest rate of the loan.